airtonzanon/symfony-cache-failover/README.md

 * You'll need to do the before step
 * `docker exec -it php phpunit`

-How to now if cache over is working
+How to know if cache over is working
 --------

 * After you did these steps before, run it: